These guides are AI-generated educational summaries — not legal or medical advice.

 Not reporting daytime hypersomnolence because you think CPAP controls it

-Why: If you still experience persistent daytime sleepiness despite CPAP, you may qualify for the 30% level in addition to the 50% CPAP requirement.
+If you still experience persistent daytime sleepiness despite CPAP, you may qualify for the 30% level in addition to the 50% CPAP requirement.
 Under DC 6847, the ratings are based on symptom severity, not just device use.

-Do this instead: Separately describe any persistent daytime hypersomnolence even if you use CPAP.
+Instead: Separately describe any persistent daytime hypersomnolence even if you use CPAP.
 Report Epworth Sleepiness Scale scores if available.

 Impact: 30% and 50%